top of page

 ACTION:

-The Green Schools Network currently encompasses 13 schools.
+The Green Schools Network currently encompasses 13 schools - with four more being helped in 2024-2025.
 Not only are children taught permaculture and soil conservation to tend thriving school gardens, but the school property is home to trees - both fruit-bearing and shade - to increase the nutritional yield while also keeping down dust storms which lead to headaches and school absences.

 READ MORE:

-13 schools serving over 12,000 students have school gardens, planted fruit and shade trees, and improved soil quality, which grows richer from conservation techniques that replenish its nutrients.
-Read about other aspects of Green Schools in nutrition and sanitation and hygiene.
+13 schools serving over 15,600 students have school gardens, planted fruit and shade trees, and improved soil quality, which grows richer from conservation techniques that replenish its nutrients.
+Read about other aspects of Green Schools in food security and water, sanitation and hygiene.

 36. TransformationsTanzania-04691.jpg